isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

 Description
 -----------
-This query compares gene expression builds from the TCGA hg19 RSEM and the new GDC hg38 FPKM (table coming soon!).
+This query compares two gene expression builds.
+The first, from the TCGA, used the RSEM quantification method with the hg19 reference.
+The second is the new GDC data, quantified with the HTSeq method on the hg38 reference.
 Rather than look at one gene at a time, it's easy (and fast!) to look across all genes simultaneously.
 The following query includes gene reference tables and computes both Pearson and Spearman's correlation for each gene.
 After saving the results in a new table, we calculates deciles across all of the correlation coefficients and